candlerb/vault-ssh-agent-login/README.md

 In this mode, `vault-ssh-agent-login` will perform an OIDC login in a similar way to `vault login -method=oidc`, and use the fetched token for signing the certificate.
-The token is discarded after use.
+The token is revoked after use.

 Environment Settings
 --------------------